gflohr/Locale-XGettext/README.md

    created pot files `text.pot` and `templates.pot`.
 This works because `xgettext` natively understands `.po` resp. `.pot` files.

-By the way, all xgettext flavors based on this library `Locale::XGetext` are also able to extract strings from `.po` or `.pot` files.
+By the way, all xgettext flavors based on this library `Locale::XGettext` are also able to extract strings from `.po` or `.pot` files.
 So you can also make do completely without GNU gettext as far as string extraction is concerned.